 It’s great when friends have a lot in common!
 Pals Dana Alikhani and Tatiana Santo Domingo share a passion for travel, fashion and fair labour practices, and decided to merge their interests into one project: the Muzungu Sisters label, in 2011.
 The two women chose the name ‘Muzungu’ because it means ‘traveller’ in Swahili, so no surprise that the brand’s eclectic offerings give off a well-travelled vibe that’s perfect for inspiring your own wanderlust.

 3. Bibi Hanum

-Bibi Hanum specialises in creating women’s clothing using handwoven textiles called ikat.
-These traditional fabrics have been made by artisans in the Fergana Valley, Uzbekistan, for centuries.
-Typically, they include tribal-like prints in 3-5 colours, and the fabric is cut into loose fitting, almost kaftan-like dresses, jackets and gowns.
+Sustainable fashion designer Bibi Hanum specialises in creating women’s clothing using handwoven textiles called ikat.
+These traditional fabrics have been made by artisans in the Fergana Valley, Uzbekistan, for centuries, and typically, they include tribal-like prints in 3-5 colours, and the fabric is cut into loose fitting, almost kaftan-like dresses, jackets and gowns.

-While many big name brands have badly exploited the native weavers, embroiderers and leather workers in the region, paying them very little for their work then going on to sell the fashion they create at ridiculous prices, Manos Zapotecas ensures a fair, steady wage is paid.
+While many big name brands have badly exploited the native weavers, embroiderers and leather workers in the region, paying them very little for their work then going on to sell the fashion they create at ridiculous prices, Manos Zapotecas always ensures a fair, steady wage is paid.

-We love this brand because it travels the world seeking out the best artisanal traditions, then ensures the skilled hands who create the bags, jumpers and jewellery that Abury sells are fairly waged.
+We love this brand because it travels the world seeking out the best artisanal traditions, then ensures the skilled hands who create the bags, jumpers and jewellery that it sells are fairly waged.
 While the brand may be most famous for its Moroccan Berber bags (they sell antique bags and help teach modern Berbers the ancient craft of making them), they have recently branched out into Ecuadorian knits, and jewellery from bijou designers.